accelero-cloud/appkernel/README.md

 ## What is Appkernel?
 A beautiful, well tested python framework helping you to deliver REST enabled micro-services from zero to production within minutes (no kidding: literally within minutes).

+**It provides data serialisation, transformation, validation, security, ORM and service mash functions out of the box.**
 - [Full documentation on Read The Docs](http://appkernel.readthedocs.io/en/latest/)
 - [Roadmap](docs/roadmap.md)
 - [Apache 2 License](docs/license.md)